Office 365 - Getting Started with Teams

 You can use any UW-Madison Office 365 email address.

 - Who can be invited to a Microsoft Team?

-Important: If the Office 365 account you are attempting to add is hidden in the GAL (Global Address List), it cannot be added through the Teams/Group client.
+- If the UW-Madison Office 365 account you are attempting to add is hidden in the GAL (Global Address List), it cannot be added through the Teams/Group client.
 You will need to use the administration site to add this member.

 Yes.
 Non-Microsoft accounts can be added as a member of a team - they will be considered as 'Guest' accounts and will have limited capabilities.
 See Microsoft documentation for further details.

 - Can I create a live event?

 Yes.
 With Microsoft Live Events, you can broadcast video and meeting content to large online audiences.
 Anyone can attend a live event.
 Learn more.

 - Can I use read receipts for messages in Teams?